 Bid Review Factors

-- Factors that should be considered in reviewing the bids received for a project include the following:
+1) Factors that should be considered in reviewing the bids received for a project include the following (as appropriate):

-- Comparison of the bids against the engineer's estimate;
+(a) Comparison of the bids against the engineer's estimate.

-- Identity and geographic location of the bidders;
+(d) Identity and geographic location of the bidders.

-- Potential for savings if the project is re-advertised;
+(e) Potential for savings if the project is re-advertised.

-- Bid prices for the project under review versus bid prices for similar projects in the same letting;
+(f) Bid prices for the project under review versus bid prices for similar projects in the same letting.

-- Which unit bid prices differ significantly from the estimate, and from other bids?
+(j) Whether unit bid prices differ significantly from the estimate or from other bids.